AMD Ryzen 9 7950X3D vs AMD Ryzen 9 5900X

 Who should buy each?

-Choose the AMD Ryzen 9 7950X3D if: you demand top-tier gaming performance, you require heavy multi-threaded productivity, or you want future-proofing with PCIe 5.0.
+Choose the AMD Ryzen 9 7950X3D if: you need top-tier gaming performance with 5.7GHz boost, require heavy multitasking with 16 cores, or want a future-proof platform with PCIe 5.0 support.

 Conclusion